 b. swapping the shares for existing ADRs.

-Investment banks are actively involved in helping non-U.S. companies list their shares in the United States in the form of ADRs.
-Foreign companies utilise the American Depositary Receipt program to raise the capital, increase the liquidity, and expand U.S. market awareness of the company.
+Investment banks are actively helping non-U.S. companies list their shares in the United States through ADRs.
+Foreign companies utilise the American Depositary Receipt program to raise capital, increase liquidity, and expand U.S. market awareness.
 Sometimes issuers also use ADRs as an acquisition currency.

 An ADR that trades in the U.S. market is priced based on the non-U.S. company’s shares price in their home market.
 This price is regularly adjusted for the varying forex spot rates.
 Hence, there is a high degree of volatility in ADR prices.
 ADR prices are also affected by the home country’s accounting, legal and political differences.